LiveHelpNow LiveHelpNow

 ChatGPT is the newest and buzziest release from Open AI.
 Still in its Beta testing phase, ChatGPT is already making waves in various areas of life, work, and business.

-In customer service, Open AI technology is sparking innovation.
+In customer service, Open AI technology is sparking innovation of customer service tools.
 It brings possibilities that might change the way live human agents interact with customers.
 Here, we asked ChatGPT about the future of AI in customer service.

 Chat GPT: AI in Customer Service